chukwunonsoprosper/Xmator/readme.md

 ### 🔹 Quick Install (Chrome Extension Method)

-1. Download Xmator from GitHub Releases github: [https://github.com/chukwunonsoprosper/Xmator].
+1. Download Xmator from GitHub Releases: [https://github.com/chukwunonsoprosper/Xmator].
 2. Extract the ZIP file to a folder on your computer.
 3. Open Google Chrome and go to: `chrome://extensions/`
 4. Enable Developer mode (toggle at the top right).